camunda/camunda-docs/versioned_docs/version-8.5/components/modeler/desktop-modeler/troubleshooting.md

 sudo systemctl reload apparmor.service
 ```

 If you don't have the necessary permissions to do this, you may choose to disable the sandbox (dangerous, not recommended).
-[This resource](https://github.com/camunda/camunda-modeler/issues/4695#issuecomment-2478581677) explains the available options in depth.
+[This resource](https://github.com/camunda/camunda-modeler/issues/4695#issuecomment-2478581677) explains different available options in depth.

 ## Other questions?